 Manual Tracing

-Tracing operations
+Tracing

 Python

-with graphsignal.trace('inference') as op_span:
+with graphsignal.trace('inference') as span:

 span.set_counter('prompt_tokens', prompt_tokens)